 Unit weight can be very important in multiple story buildings: if you use full weight concrete on the second floor of a building and lightweight concrete on the first floor, your building is likely to collapse under the weight.

-The procedure for unit weight can also help you calculate other important parameters for a batch of concrete, such as yield, gravimetric air content, and theoretical density for the entire batch.
+The procedure for unit weight can also help you calculate other important parameters for a batch of concrete, such as yield (which is the volume of concrete produced in a batch of this material), gravimetric air content, and theoretical density for the entire batch.

 Equipment Needed for ASTM C138

 Scale – must be accurate to 0.1 lbs at any point within its range.
 The scale must be able to display a reading for the measure even when it is full to the brim with concrete.

 Tamping Rod (if slump is greater than 1 inch, you can rod the concrete) – use the same tamping rod you would use for 6x12 cylinders.
 It needs to be 5/8 ± 1/16 inches in diameter and the length of the rod must be at least 4 inches longer than the depth of your unit weight container.
 The rod must also have a hemispherical tip.

 Internal Vibrator (if slump is less than 3 inches, you can vibrate the concrete) – frequency should be at least 9000 vibrations per minute (150 HZ).
 The outside diameter of the vibrating part should be between 0.75 and 1.5 inches.
 The length of the vibrator should be at least 3 inches longer than the depth of the unit weight container.